zitadel/zitadel/docs/docs/guides/trainings/project.md

 - Check prerequisites and architecture
 - Troubleshoot installation and configuration of ZITADEL
-- Troubleshoot installation and configuration of CockroachDB
+- Troubleshoot and configuration connectivity to the database
 - Functional testing of the ZITADEL instance

 ## Out of Scope